wemap/wemap-sdk-sample-apps-android/README.md

 ## Examples

 * Map

-  * Levels - shows how to set custom indoor location provider and switch between levels
+  * Levels - Shows how to switch between levels and perform POI selection on different levels
-  * Points of interests - shows how to perform selection of POIs on the map
+  * Points of interests - Shows how to hide/show and select/unselect POIs
-  * Navigation - shows how to start navigation to some user-created annotation
+  * Navigation - Shows how to start/stop navigation to user-created annotations
+  * Custom credits - Shows how to override the attribution (ⓘ) button with a custom accessible credits sheet

 * Map+Positioning.
 Shows how to connect different Location Sources to `WemapMapSDK`.